rdharini2001/rdharini2001/README.md

 </p>
 -->
 # Hey there!
-I'm a consultant engineer at AI & Robotics Technology Park (ARTPARK), Indian Institute of Science (IISc)!
+I am a graduate student at Georgia Tech.
+At Tech, I am a part of the Computational Behaviour and Health Analytics Lab, advised by Dr. Hyeokhyen Kwon where I am developing a human-centered multimodal AI framework for behaviour sensing among the dementia population.
 Let's connect and collaborate!

 <!--<p align="center">
 <a href="https://www.linkedin.com/in/dharini242001/">